Information for parents regarding COVID-19.

 In this situation, all families will be immediately contacted by the school and provided with the relevant information.

-The Department of Education, Catholic Education Western Australia and the Association of Independent Schools of Western Australia will continue to respond as a collaborative team to advice from the WA Department of Health and provide updated advice to schools and staff as appropriate.
+The Department of Education, Catholic Education Western Australia and the Association of Independent Schools of Western Australia will continue to respond as a collaborative team to WA Department of Health advice and provide updated information to schools and staff as appropriate.

 For more information

-- For general or travel related queries about coronavirus please go to the healthdirect website.
+- For general or travel related queries about COVID-19 visit healthdirect.

-- Visit the Australian Department of Health website or details about the novel coronavirus.
+- Visit the Australian Department of Health website or details about the COVID-19).

-- You can also visit the World Health Organisation website for more information about coronavirus and for updates.
+- You can also visit the World Health Organisation website for more information about COVID-19 and for updates.

-- Telethon Institute for Kids - Tips for discussing coronavirus with your kids
+- Telethon Institute for Kids - Tips for discussing Coronavirus (COVID-19) with your kids